Jotis86/Alzheimer-Project/Machine_learning/README.md

 4. **ROC Curve and AUC**: Plots the true positive rate against the false positive rate and calculates the area under the curve.
 The ROC curve provides a visual representation of the model's performance across different thresholds, and the AUC summarizes the overall performance. 📉

+## Best Model 🏆
+After evaluating all the models, we selected the best one based on accuracy and other performance metrics.
+The best model is crucial for making accurate predictions and providing reliable results.

+### Best Model Details:
+1. **Model Name**: Gradient Boosting Classifier
+2. **Hyperparameters**:
+   - `learning_rate`: 0.1
+   - `max_depth`: 4
+   - `n_estimators`: 200
+3. **Performance Metrics**:
+   - **Accuracy**: 0.944
+   - **Precision**:
+     - Class 0: 0.95
+     - Class 1: 0.93
+   - **Recall**:
+     - Class 0: 0.96
+     - Class 1: 0.92
+   - **F1-Score**:
+     - Class 0: 0.96
+     - Class 1: 0.92
+   - **AUC**: 0.94
+4. **Feature Importance**: The importance of each selected feature in the best model.

+### Why This Model?
+The Gradient Boosting Classifier was selected because it provided the highest accuracy and balanced performance across all evaluation metrics.
+It effectively handles the complexity of the data and generalizes well to new, unseen data.
+This model will be used for making predictions on new patient data to assist in the early detection of Alzheimer's disease.

 ## Saving the Best Model 💾
 After evaluating all models, we selected the best one based on accuracy and saved it along with the feature selector using `joblib`.
 Saving the model and the feature selector allows us to easily load and use them for future predictions without retraining.